 Dermatitis means inflammation of the skin.
 This leads to swelling, redness and possibly dry, cracked and weeping skin that can become infected.
 It can develop after the skin is in contact with an irritant, or a substance that you have an allergy to, or for a reason that cannot be found.

-At The Devonshire Clinic in Harley Street, our team of dermatologists can provide dermatitis treatments to help reduce your symptoms and prevent them recurring.
+At The Devonshire Clinic in Harley Street, our team of dermatologists can provide dermatitis treatments to help reduce your symptoms and prevent them from recurring.

 Types of dermatitis